Statistics from Altmetric.com

 The International Society for Physical Activity and Health (ISPAH) Board of Governors would like to thank the Working Group which developed the full document ‘ISPAH’s Eight Investments That Work for Physical Activity’: Trevor Shilton, Matthew Mclaughlin, Lindsey Reece, Charlie Foster, Karen Milton, Anna Chalkley, Sjaan Gomersall, Jasper Schipperijn, Maria Hagströmer, Ben Smith, Paul Kelly, Tracy Kolbe-Alexander, Jacqueline Mair, James Nobles and Nick Cavill.
 Additionally, we would like to thank Simone Tomaz and the Society’s Communications Committee for their contribution to the dissemination plan.

 Correction notice This article has been corrected since it published Online First.
-The correspondence details have been updated.
+The correspondence details have been updated and

 Collaborators ISPAH International Society for Physical Activity and Health.

 Contributors Matthew Mclaughlin developed the infographic, animation and the draft of this manuscript.
 MM led the revisions of the infographic, animation and manuscript.
 Trevor Shilton, Lindsey Reece, Simone Tomaz, Jacqueline Mair, Karen Milton, Charlie Foster, Tracy Kolbe-Alexander, Sjaan Gomersall, Maria Hagströmer, Jasper Schipperijn, Catherine Draper, James Nobles, Nick Cavill, Anna Chalkley and Paul Kelly provided feedback on multiple drafts of the infographic, animation and manuscript.

 Funding The authors have not declared a specific grant for this research from any funding agency in the public, commercial or not-for-profit sectors.